-I offer writing coaching to writers working on memoirs, nonfiction book proposals, MFA program applications, and personal essays (with a focus on Modern Love essays).
-Writing coaching sessions are available on an one-time or ongoing basis, depending on the needs of the individual writer.
+I offer writing coaching to writers working on memoirs, nonfiction book proposals, MFA program applications, and personal essays.

 My students and writing coaching clients publish books with small and large publishing houses and essays in national outlets, such as the New York Times and the Washington Post.
-(See examples below).
+(See examples)

 Coaching meetings are held online via GoToMeeting.
 My philosophy is to meet the writer at the level they’re at and help them reach their goals by teaching discrete skills and giving them honest and usable feedback.
 My strengths are structural and developmental editing; intuiting a narrative’s emotional preoccupation; and reading at the speed of light.
 My rate is 120 dollars an hour.
-If you’d like to set up a session, use the scheduler below or email me at firstname.lastname@example.org.
+If you’d like to set up a session, email me at firstname.lastname@example.org.

 Selected nonfiction titles from former students and clients: